GiziWise/Backend/README.md

 This project is source code to handle backend for GiziWise Application.
 Build using node.js and hapi framework, deployment using cloud run, cloud sql services of GCP.

+# How to use
+- Clone this repo
+- Install mysql 5.7 and import giziwise.sql, example ``
+-

 # API Docs Giziwise

 ## Table of Contents